 \subsection{Meeting Atmosphere}

-We further observed that the spatial component had a strong influence on the meeting atmosphere.
+We further observed that the spatial component strongly influenced the meeting atmosphere.
 In the questionnaire before the first meeting in VR, P18 shared that the \says{feeling of working in the same place is missing} during the long home office directive.
 The potential of immersively feeling \say{like being somewhere else}{12} for the meetings promised relief to some participants.

 \textbf{Co-Presence and Interpersonal Interactions. } Numerous attendees expressed excitement about \say{being in a room together}{06} and \say{chatting `face-to-face'}{12}.
-For P18, in the VE it felt more like \says{coming together or gathering with the whole team} in a shared virtual office space than in video calls.
+For P18, in the VE, it felt more like \says{coming together or gathering with the whole team} in a shared virtual office space than in video calls.
 P23 and P09 were reminded of physical meetings, which included that \say{interactions felt more like a real meeting}{09}.
 The effect was perceived to be stronger when accessing the VE with an HMD: \say{I felt more immersed and part of the group}{09}.
-P25 appreciated how \says{one has a better awareness for the group, such as closeness or distance, attention or distraction, etc., which is missing on Zoom.} While in VR, participants appreciated seeing everyone around them at a glance, the video conference tools were repeatedly criticized for not displaying all attendees in large meetings: \say{I frequently do not register that they are attending the meeting}{12}.
+P25 appreciated how \says{one has a better awareness for the group, such as closeness or distance, attention or distraction, etc., which is missing on Zoom.} While in VR, participants appreciated seeing everyone around them at a glance, the videoconference tools were repeatedly criticized for not displaying all attendees in large meetings: \say{I frequently do not register that they are attending the meeting}{12}.
 This is especially problematic when presenting as it \say{gives a wrong impression about the number of participants}{11}.

 P18 appreciated being \says{surrounded by my colleagues, but without faces, it was not so personal.
-Like a coat of secrecy around everyone.} With the cartoony avatars on AltspaceVR, to P23 it \says{felt like speaking with very intelligent and responsive game characters}.
+Like a coat of secrecy around everyone.} With the cartoony avatars on AltspaceVR, to P23, it \says{felt like speaking with very intelligent and responsive game characters}.
 This dilemma was especially noticeable for guests.
 Several team members expressed the wish to see a guest's face \say{to get an idea of how [they are] as a real person}{28}.
 On the other hand, the avatar representation allowed guests to \textit{``visit''} the meeting as equal to the other members.